Nivalyx/osu-wiki/wiki/Beatmap_Editor/Beat_Snap_Divisor/en.md

 The 1/9 snap divisor allows for hit objects to be placed on the ninth fraction of a beat and its multiples (e.g. 1/9, 2/9, 3/9, and so on).
 It is being represented by the yellow-coloured ticks on the editor timeline.

-This snap divisor is extremely uncommon out there and should be used with extreme care; in case you find yourself resorting to 1/9 snap divisor on your map out of the blue, it is recommended for you to seek further advice from experienced mappers.
+This snap divisor is extremely uncommon out there and should be used with extreme care; in case you find yourself resorting to 1/9 snap divisor out of the blue, it is recommended for you to seek further advice from experienced mappers.

 ## 1/12 snap divisor